Nozbe/NoOffice.org/_book/lean.md

 That's why whenever you can, automate stuff:

 - Learn scripts on your servers to automate server set up if needed.
-- Learn Automator, bash or other ways to automate stuff on your computer
+- Learn Automator, bash or other ways to automate stuff on your computer.
 - On iOS there are *Siri Shortcuts* that can really speed up anything repetitive that you do on your iPhone or iPad.
-When writing this book I had scripts that helped me format each of these chapters and submit them to the NoOffice.org site.
+When writing this book, I had scripts that helped me format each of these chapters and submit them to the NoOffice.org site.
+- On Android, you can use Automate or Tasker to speed things up.
 - Many apps or web apps that you're using have automation.
 There are marketing automation apps or social media posting apps that can be used extensively to offload your work and do things *in the background*
 - There are dedicated web apps to automate stuff between other web apps - and you can do that without any programming knowledge.
 Just follow simple tutorials.[^6]
 - Create templates for projects or tasks.
 Don't reinvent the wheel.
 When you're onboarding customers or employees the same way, have a standard *onboarding template* that you use each time.

 ### Idea 4.
 Simplify and reduce the barrier of entry.

-As you have seen in previous chapters to this book, we make sure to to simplify things:
+As you have seen in previous chapters to this book, we make sure to simplify things:

-- we hold "weekly, but optional" meetings, that are held every week at the same time, in the same virtual room and with the same bunch of people - it makes it easy for everyone to remember which meeting is held where and when;
+- we hold "weekly, but optional" meetings every week at the same time, in the same virtual room, and with the same bunch of people - it makes it easy for everyone to remember which meeting is held where and when;
-- additionally, each meeting has a calendar entry and in this entry there's the link to the virtual room meeting, so you can join the meeting from calendar app with just one click, it doesn't get easier than that
+- each meeting has a calendar entry with the link to the virtual room meeting, so you can join the meeting from the calendar app with just one click;
-- personally, I schedule my meals every day at the same time, again it helps me to plan my work when I know when the next break happens
+- personally, I schedule my meals every day at the same time, again it helps me plan my work when I know when the next break happens;
 - I also schedule my "focused time" when I want to work on something without distractions.
 As I know when our meetings take place, I can schedule 2 hours of uninterrupted work easily.

-Simplifying things and reducing the barrier of entry in one aspect of team work, opens your eyes to further simplifications and optimizations.
+Simplifying things and reducing the barrier of entry in one aspect of team work opens your eyes to further optimizations.
 It becomes a *thing that we all do*.

 ### Idea 5.
 Show off your improvements.